November, 2016 – August 2017

 I am conducting a major research project at Bodega Marine Laboratory (UC Davis, Bodega Bay, California) in partnership with the Bodega Ocean Acidification Research (BOAR) group, including my local supervisor, Dr. Brian Gaylord, and Drs.
 Tessa Hill and Eric Sanford.
 My experiment involves studying the effects of decreased water pH on snail shell growth when a predator signal is present (funded by a Vanier Scholarship from NSERC).

-While my experiments keep me very busy down here, I am also working on two other projects/manuscripts, including an examination of encrustation patterns on brachiopod hosts from the Waterways Formation (Givetian – Frasnian, Fort McMurray, Alberta, Canada), and a review of the stability and maintenance of predator and prey dynamics.
+I am also working on several other projects/manuscripts, including an examination of encrustation patterns on brachiopod hosts from the Waterways Formation (Givetian – Frasnian, Fort McMurray, Alberta, Canada), and a review of the stability and maintenance of predator and prey dynamics.

 Ongoing Long-Term Projects in the Leighton Lab: